DavidELP17/DavidELP17/README.md

 Currently learning more fun stuff at Platzi.
 - 👀 I'm always interested about learning new technologies and trying to discover and understand how everything works and improve myself as a professional and engineer.
 One of my greatest hobbies is learning new languages, currently learning German.
-- 🌱 I’m currently learning everithing about DevOps
+- 🌱 I’m currently learning everything about DevOps
 - 📫 Reach me in davidelp94@gmail.com

 <!---